Orange 2019 - 2020

 Orange Class will be taught by Miss Bell and supported by Mrs Lister.
 Mrs Chadwick will teach French on a Friday afternoon and Mr Richards will teach an outdoor PE session on a Friday afternoon also.

-Maths: In accordance with our use of Power Maths to deliver a mastery curriculum, for maths lessons the children will be working in their year groups.
-Year 3 will work with Mr Robinson, Mrs Chadwick and the rest of Year 3 and all of Year 4 will be working with Miss Bell and Mrs Lister for these sessions.
-This term we will cover the following through a range of fluency, reasoning and problem solving activities.
+Maths: For math sessions the children will be working in their year groups.
+Year 3 will work with Mr Robinson and Year 4 will be working with Miss Bell for these sessions.
+This term we will cover the following

 English: We will develop our literacy skills by…